ysanatomic/ysanatomic.github.io/about.markdown

 permalink: /about/
 ---

-Hello, reader - thanks for stopping by.
+Thanks for stopping by!

-My name is Yordan - an 18-year-old doing Vulnerability Research.
-I am especially interested in low-level stuff, mainly researching the Linux Kernel but I am always trying to expand my knowledge into other interesting fields (hello Browser Exploitation).
+I am Yordan and I dissect stuff.
+I am especially interested in low-level software, mainly researching the Linux Kernel but I am always trying to expand my knowledge into other interesting fields (hello Browser Exploitation).

 Here you can find articles on topics mainly concerning Security and write-ups of vulnerabilities.